 the geographic distribution of population and economic activity.
 Since 2000,

-both population and economic activity have grown the fastest in the Southwest.
-In 2019, the Mideast and Far
+population has grown the fastest in the Rocky Mountain region and economic activity has grown the fastest in the Southwest.
+In 2020, the Mideast and Far

 West regions have